 HOW TO DISTRIBUTE CEEP’S NON-PARTISAN CANDIDATE GUIDES AND WHY THEY MATTER

 When students don’t vote, it’s often because they feel they don’t know where the candidates stand, and because they mistrust politics in general.
-When CEEP founder Paul Loeb was speaking at Minnesota’s Winona State, he asked students in a classroom where half hadn’t voted point blank why they hadn’t participated.
+This is borne out by CEEP founder Paul Loeb’s many interactions with students on his speaking tours.
 “I don’t know enough,” one woman said.
 “All the ads, all the lies, you can’t believe what the candidates say, and I don’t want to vote for the wrong person.”
 “If I only had a list where I could see what they actually stood for…” Another student said their peers don’t vote “…because it takes a lot of effort to find out what the candidates stand for.”
 Our guides seek to fill that need.
 We find them a strong and useful tool to help students and other citizens past the reflex response of “they’re all the same” or “they’re all just lying and spinning.”
 Download a PDF of this resource here.

 Here are ways to distribute our guides, drawn from other schools.
 The more parallel ways you distribute them, the more they’ll become a key part of student decisions whether to vote and who to vote for:

-- Distribute them through all-campus email—the most efficient way to reach everyone.
+- Distribute them through all-campus email, which is often the most efficient way to reach everyone.

 - Distribute them through social media outlets and text blasts.
 If possible, let us know how many students viewed them.